emarekica/js/js-behind-the-scenes.md

   **declarative**

-**PROTOTYPE-BASED OBJECT-ORIENTED**
+### PROTOTYPE-BASED OBJECT-ORIENTED

--- almost everything in JS is an object (except primitive values)
+Almost everything in JS is an object (except primitive values).

 **prototypal inheritance**

--- **we create from a blueprint, which is called PROTOTYPE** -- prototype contains all the object methods
+	- **we create from a blueprint, which is called PROTOTYPE**
+	- prototype contains all the object methods
--- objects created from the prototype inherit all the methods from it
+	- objects created from the prototype inherit all the methods from it

 Prototype examples:

 	  `array.prototype.push()`
 	  `array.prototype.indexOf()`

 Array made from it:

 	  `const arr = [1, 2, 3];`
 	  `arr.push(4);`
 	  `const hadZero = arr.indexOf(0) > -1;`

-**FIRST-CLASS FUNCTIONS**
+### FIRST-CLASS FUNCTIONS

--- those functions are treated as variables
+- those functions are treated as variables
--- we can pass functions in & return functions from other functions -- extremely powerful
+- we can pass functions in & return functions from other functions
+- extremely powerful
--- allows functional programming
+- allows functional programming

 example of passing the function into another function:

   `btnNew.addEventListener("click", init);`

-**DYNAMIC LANGUAGE**
+### DYNAMIC LANGUAGE

--- meaning: **dynamically typed (type of variables can easily be changes as we reassign them)**
+- meaning: **dynamically typed (type of variables can easily be changes as we reassign them)**

--- we don't assign data types to variables
+- we don't assign data types to variables
--- data types become known when JS engine executes code -- no data types --> data type become known at runtime
+- data types become known when JS engine executes code
+- no data types --> data type become known at runtime

 (Typescript - for JS written with types, _strongly typed_)

   _A strongly-typed programming language is one in which each type of data (such as integer, character, hexadecimal, packed decimal, and so forth) is predefined as part of the programming language and all constants or variables defined for a given program must be described with one of the data types._

-**SINGLE-THREADED**
-**NON-BLOCKING EVENT LOOP concurrency model**
+### SINGLE-THREADED, NON-BLOCKING EVENT LOOP concurrency model#

--- complex topic

 **Concurrency model:**

--- how JS engine handles multiple tasks happening at the same time -- we need it because JS runs in one single thread = it can only do one thing at a time -- therefore we need a way of handling multiple things happening at the same time
+- how JS engine handles multiple tasks happening at the same time
+- we need it because JS runs in one single thread = it can only do one thing at a time
+- therefore we need a way of handling multiple things happening at the same time

 **Thread:**

--- set of instructions executed in computers CPU (_central processing unit_, processor) -- **thread is where our code is executed in the machine's processor**
+- set of instructions executed in computers CPU (_central processing unit_, processor)
+- **thread is where our code is executed in the machine's processor**

--- long running tasks (i.e: fetching data from a remote server) don't block the single thread because of the **event loop**
+- long running tasks (i.e: fetching data from a remote server) don't block the single thread because of the **event loop**

-Event loop:
+**Event loop:**

--- takes long-running tasks
+- takes long-running tasks
--- executes them in the "background"
+- executes them in the "background"
--- puts them back in the main thread once they are finished
+- puts them back in the main thread once they are finished

 (All of this is a huge over-simplification.)